 How do I renew online?

-Alternatively you can also renew your NRMA Membership via the following:
+Alternatively you can also pay for your NRMA Membership via the following:

 Where is the 2 digit suffix on my Membership card?